 If you find a good one, please let me know the stampers so I can go out and find one myself.

 The above is of course all in good fun.
 We both know that there is not a snowball’s chance in hell that anyone reading this commentary is going to go out and buy some Decca pressings of The Pines of Rome, clean them up and critique them.

 The most likely thing is that, if you have any Decca pressing of Maazel’s Pines, it’s sitting on a shelf collecting dust.
 Odds are it has not been played in a very long time.

-Which is as it should be.
+Which should tell you something.
 Good records get played and bad ones sit on shelves.